-Annika Huprikar is an incoming freshman at Harvard University, and is enrolled in the five-year Harvard/Berklee College of Music dual degree program.
+Annika Huprikar is a freshman at Harvard University, and is enrolled in the five-year Harvard/Berklee College of Music dual degree program, where she plans to get a Bachelor's degree in Computer Science from Harvard and a Masters in Music from Berklee.
 She is a classically-trained pianist, composer, and chamber musician, and has been studying piano since the age of six.
-Annika is currently under the tutelage of Susan Merdinger.
+Annika is currently under the tutelage of internationally-acclaimed classical pianist Susan Merdinger.

 Annika was one of four nationally selected finalists for The American Prize competition in Piano Concerto Performance in 2017, and was one of five nationally selected finalists in the Piano Solo Performance division in 2019.
 Annika made her debut in Carnegie Hall in December 2017 as a Second Place Winner in the American Protege International Romantic Music Competition.
 Most recently, she won 2nd place in the Elite International Music Competition, for which she was invited to play at Carnegie Hall in March 2019.
 She has also won awards in the international Great Composers Competition, with a 2nd prize for Best Mozart Performance and 3rd prize for Best Rachmaninoff Performance.
 She won first prize at the Illinois Music Association's statewide competition in the Senior Piano Solo division.
 Annika has also participated in various Sonatina and Sonata Festivals around Illinois.
 She has received Gold and Silver medals at the Sonata Festivals at Harper College and Roosevelt University in Chicago, and won distinction in Piano and Voice in the ILMEA Competition.
 She has also won first prize in piano at the Granquist Music Competition.